lauramog/mailsearch-ui/README.md

 Then clone the repo locally: `git clone https://github.com/lauramog/mailsearch-ui.git`

-this tool  works togeter with  the api and the indexer built in go. you can find it (here)[https://github.com/lauramog/mailsearch-api]
+This tool  works togeter with  the web server and the indexer both  built in go. you can find it [here](https://github.com/lauramog/mailsearch-api)

 ## Run